dorelljames/dorellos-app/README.md

 **Morning:**
 - Open the Today screen
+- Set your Daily Intent
-- Review or change your Work Unit
+- Review or switch your Work Unit
-- Set your 3 Nails for the day
+- Check your horizons for context

 **During the Day:**
 - Use the Today screen as your command center
-- Check off Nails and checklist items as you complete them
+- Work on checklist items
+- Switch between multiple Work Units if needed (use Multi-view)

 **Evening:**
 - Click "Close Day"